tedli/mongopool/README.md

 ### Give a config

 As the name.
 It provide the configuration.
+You can use the `DefaultConfig` which get connection string from environment variable.

 ```
 type Config interface {